-Mercifully, the flight goes smoothly, and Alan's settled into his hotel room about four hours later.
-He grabs a quick dinner and then sits down with two Chattanooga team members to plan the next day's strategy.
-First, they've got to scope out the President's speaking venue, somewhere inside the Chattanooga Aquarium.
+Mercifully, the flight goes smoothly, and Alan's at the Chattanooga field office at 11:30AM.
+He grabs a bite in the cafeteria (no meal on such a short flight) and then sits down with two Chattanooga team members to plan the day's strategy.
+They've got to scope out the president's speaking venue, somewhere inside the Chattanooga Aquarium.
 He's going to get on the soapbox about science education.
-That's nice, Alan thinks, but that's not what concerns me.

-The next morning, Alan's team meets at the Aquarium, and then fans out across the city, each with his own set of tasks to complete by the end of the day.
+At 1:00PM, Alan's team meets at the Aquarium before fanning out across the city, each with their own set of tasks to complete in the next four hours.
 Although Alan's got a handheld GPS to help him figure out where to go, that's certainly no substitute for local knowledge or street smarts.
-That's why the local team members have taken on the task of finalizing the President's travel route, after determining a helicopter trip isn't feasible for flight safety reasons.
-Translated: that means there's not enough room for the helo to land safely in the midst of a city full of buildings.
+That's why the local team members have taken on the task of finalizing the president's travel route.

-Alan's job is to find, and neutralize, all the potential locations in which a terrorist could hide a small bomb.
-He types mailboxes, manhole covers, bank night deposit boxes, and newspaper vending boxes into his list.
-Even soda vending machines and hot dog carts don't pass the smell test, Alan thinks as he walks along the motorcade route, and even through streets that surround it.
-Although the Secret Service can't telegraph their security perimeter in detail, it will extend somewhat beyond the President's actual travel route.
-Surprisingly, that task takes Alan the rest of the afternoon.
-They've got some security-cleared contractors to remove, weld shut, or otherwise disable any potential explosive locations the next day.
+Alan's job is to find and neutralize all the potential locations in which a terrorist could hide a small bomb.
+He checks mailboxes, manhole covers, bank night deposit boxes, and newspaper vending boxes.
+Even soda vending machines and hot dog carts have to pass Alan's sniff test as he walks along the motorcade route.
+Unsurprisingly, that task takes Alan the rest of the afternoon.

-Alan meets with the Chattanooga team again over dinner.
+Alan meets with the Chattanooga team again over dinner at 5:00PM for one last briefing.
 For security reasons, they can't discuss these Top Secret plans at a restaurant table.
-They've picked up a nice Italian meal, including some hot garlicky bread, to enjoy in the Secret Service office.
-Guess if they're all eating the bread, everyone suffers equally.
+They've picked up a nice Italian meal—including some hot garlicky bread—to enjoy in the field office.
+Usually garlic is a bad choice in such close quarters, but if they're all eating the bread, at least everyone suffers equally.